-What Should Your Online Store Include?
+What Should Your e-Commerce Store Include?

 If you’re not familiar with the technical side of website building, you’ll also want your online store to be easy to set up, customizable, and manageable without coding or other development tools.
 If you have design experience, you might want the flexibility to work directly with your site’s core components to completely customize every aspect of your store.

 Your choice of an eCommerce platform also depends on your plans for growing your business and expanding the scope of your site.
 Some online entrepreneurs may need just a small storefront to sell a limited number of products, while others might be planning to grow the business into a larger enterprise that needs more online space and resources.
 It’s also important to consider who will manage the store site, and how much time it might take.